DO NOT blanch vegetables before freezing if vacuum sealing.

 What is vacuum sealing and why do we do it?

-specialized bag and removing the air from inside the bag then sealing it.
+The process of vacuum sealing is putting food into aspecialized bag and removing the air from inside the bag then sealing it.
 By

 removing the air, you are removing the ability of enzymes and bacteria or other